-From meditative soundscapes to bass-bumping dance parties, or one-on-one sessions — I’ve got something to support you in unlocking your creative expression and finding your tribe.
-It’s a process that’s rooted in the fibers of your body and you’ve already got everything you need.
-You simply need the training grounds to discover it.
-And the tribe to cheer you on..
+From meditative soundscapes to bass-bumping dance parties, or one-on-one sessions — I’ve got something to support you in unlocking your creative expression and finding your flow.

-When I’m not on the dance floor, I’m in the booth mixing the tracks for others.
-I’m a dancer first and always, so my DJ style reflects my desire to inspire creative movement.
+When I’m not on the dance floor or guiding movement workshops, I’m in the booth weaving a story.
+I’m a dancer first and always, so my DJ style reflects my desire to inspire movement and connection.
 I craft electronic music journeys that feature global rhythms, dance-able beats, folkloric instruments and melodic grooves.

-I have more than 6 years experience facilitating yoga and meditation and hold over 800 hours in teacher certification trainings.
+I have over six years experience facilitating yoga and meditation; and hold over 800 hours in personal teacher certifications and trainings.
 I’ve also facilitated in three 200-hour yoga teacher trainings to develop new teachers.

 Practice monthly with me at Daybreaker DC